AcalaNetwork/bodhi-examples/deploy-contract/README.md

 ## Core Flow
 There are 4 steps

-step 1: we first need to connect a bodhi signer provider to chain node
+**step 1**: we first need to connect a bodhi signer provider to chain node
 ```tsx
 import { Provider, Signer } from '@acala-network/bodhi';